oyvinddd/apple-maps-server-sdk/README.md

 ## Installation

 As a prerequisite you obviously need to have [Go](https://go.dev) installed.
-To add `apple-maps-server-sdk` as a dependency to your project, run the commend below.
+Run the below command to add the `apple-maps-server-sdk` as a dependency to your project.

 ```go get -u github.com/oyvinddd/apple-maps-server-sdk```